tweedegolf/tweedegolf.github.io/README.md

 ### Site content updates

 Site content updates are performed by editing the site source directly.
+We use [kramdown](http://kramdown.gettalong.org/quickref.html) (variety of markdown).

 #### Static pages